Siphon880gh/davinci-resolve-scripter/README.md

 To generate Text+ clips on an empty video track, you adjust and drop the script `subtitle_from_audio/drop_textp*.py` into the DaVinci console.
 There is more than one `drop_textp` script corresponding to different Text+ effects - choose one that you like, and then stick to adjusting and dropping only that script.

 The above are brief instructions.
 For in-depth instructions, refer to [README_transcribe_audio.md](subtitle_from_audio/README_transcribe_audio.md).

+### **Render and Templatize:**

+11. That's it.
+You can now render your video.

+- If you will be making videos with a similar format, I recommend templatizing what you have: Bear in mind the named files.
+Your next project you can have the same filenames.
+If in the next project you delete the media pool files then upload your new media with the same filenames, you can conform the timeline clips to relink to the current assets!
+You'd have to right click the timeline clips -> Untick "Conform Lock Enabled".
+Then you can right click the current timeline asset in the media pool -> Timelines -> Reconform From Bins.
+You could simplify things even further by using this same project but having different bins, which are just folders you create under "Master" to the left of the media pool.
+This works very well if you have the same types of videos you make (eg. shorts video with 5 second images that zoom/pan as you speak on top of it).

 ### **LUTS**